Beaver Kill: Course

 The Beaver Kill rises in western Ulster County, beginning at an elevation of 2760 ft just south of the col between Graham and Doubletop mountains, two of the Catskill High Peaks in the Town of Hardenburgh.
 It descends gently from here, first on private land belonging to the descendants of Jay Gould, then into the Big Indian-Beaverkill Range Wilderness Area, part of the Forest Preserve in the Catskill Park.
 Shortly after entering state land, it receives its first tributary, an unnamed stream that flows down steeply from the southeast slopes of Doubletop.

 At its first crossing, the Neversink-Hardenburgh Trail, the stream turns west and enters a different state-owned parcel, the Balsam Lake Mountain Wild Forest, paralleling the trail for two miles (3 km) to the Quaker Clearing trailhead at the end of Beaverkill Road.
 Here it turns southwest again and parallels the road through the minimally developed valley, widening slightly as it does, and receiving from the north tributaries such as Alder Creek.
 It gradually moves to a more westerly direction until just short of the Delaware County line it turns southwest again and parallels it just past the small hamlet of Lew Beach where it enters Sullivan County.

 Here it keeps the same course.
 The covered Beaverkill Bridge crosses it at the Beaverkill State Campground, a popular fishing spot.
 After briefly bending into Delaware County it reaches the only significant settlement along its length, the hamlet of Roscoe, where its largest tributary, Willowemoc Creek, joins it from the east at the Junction Pool, the Beaver Kill's best-known fishing hole.
 The confluence also marks the point where the Beaver Kill becomes part of the Blue Line, the boundary of the Catskill Park.

 It also starts to parallel another road, the NY 17 expressway slowly being converted into Interstate 86.
 Widening and turning westward again, it soon enters Delaware County and the Town of Colchester for good, passing the small hamlet of Cooks Falls shortly afterwards.
 The river and the highway remain close, intersecting several times.
 At the Hancock town line, the Blue Line leaves the river.

 For its last few miles, it bends northward slightly, staying alongside Route 17.
-At the hamlet of East Branch, it drains into the East Branch, approximately 10 mi northeast of where it joins the West Branch to form the Delaware's main stem.
+At the hamlet of East Branch, it drains into the East Branch of the Delaware River, approximately 10 mi northeast of where it joins the West Branch to form the Delaware's main stem.